 The Consolidated Plan is designed to help local jurisdictions assess their affordable housing and community development needs.
-The consolidated planning process services as the framework for a community-wide dialogue to identify housing and community development priorities.
+The consolidated planning process serves as the framework for a community-wide dialogue to identify housing and community development priorities.
 In the Consolidated Annual Performance and Evaluation Report (CAPER), grantees report on accomplishments and progress toward Consolidated Plan goals in the prior year.
 This is the third year of the 2020-2024 Consolidated Plan.
-During the 2022 Program year the City of Oshkosh invested in the community's future.
-Completed projects and activities met the objectives of the 2020-2024 Consolidated Plan and 2022 Annual Action Plan through creation of suitable living environments; providing safe, decent, affordable housing; and creating economic development opportunities.
-The program year was challenging for many of the subrecipients recovering from the COVID pandemic during much of 2021 and into 2022.
-Oshkosh's overall numbers may appear lower than during typical reporting periods, but City staff worked with, and continues to work with, local, state and federal agencies in providing needed services to LMI households and persons in the community.
+During the 2023 Program year, the City of Oshkosh invested in the community's future.
+Completed projects and activities met the objectives of the 2020-2024 Consolidated Plan and 2023 Annual Action Plan through the creation of suitable living environments; providing safe, decent, affordable housing; and creating economic development opportunities.